What Is Dupuytren’s Disease?

 How Can You Get This New Dupuytren Treatments

-If you or your loved ones are struggling with Dupuytren’s disease, please make an appointment with one of the hand subspecialists at IBJI to discuss this exciting non-surgical treatment of Dupuytren’s contracture.
+If you or your loved ones are struggling with Dupuytren’s disease, please Schedule online with one of the hand subspecialists at IBJI to discuss this exciting non-surgical treatment of Dupuytren’s contracture.
 We look forward to help you start living a normal fully functional life.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.